-The Alumni Grant provides a credit discount on most on-campus courses at Point Park for eligible graduates.
+The Alumni Grant provides a $30/credit discount on most on-campus undergraduate courses at Point Park for eligible graduates.
 It is the responsibility of the alumnus to request this discount prior to starting course work.
 Undergraduate and graduate alumni pursuing most on-campus master's degrees are eligible for a 25% discount on tuition.

 Point Park University offers grants to part-time students who show financial need beyond that which other forms of gift aid assistance can cover.
 The amount of the grant is determined based on the student's financial need and enrollment status.